-- 1. Go to "Computer Menu" - 2.
-Choose "Export Settings to Registry-File" (be sure NOT to select a binary format they are only for special purposes.
+- 1. Go to "Computer Menu"

+- 2. Choose "Export Settings to Registry-File" (be sure NOT to select a binary format they are only for special purposes.
 You can also NOT review binary files for security-relevant data.)
+Please also note that you can export in Win32 or x64 format so please choose the right one for your system.

-3. Save this registry file.
+- 3. Save this registry file.